resgateio/resgate/README.md

 {
 	// URL to the NATS server
 	"natsUrl": "nats://127.0.0.1:4222",
-	// Timeout in seconds for NATS requests "requestTimeout": 5,
+	// Timeout in milliseconds for NATS requests "requestTimeout": 3000,
 	// Port for the http server to listen on.
 	// If the port value is missing or 0, standard http(s) port is used.
 	"port": 8080,